Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The model to test the ability of the systemic risk tax to reduce systemic risk

-{\bf Households.} There are $H$ households of which there exist two types, firm owners, and workers.
+There are $H$ households of which there exist two types: firm owners, and workers.
 Each of them has a personal account $A_{j,b}(t)$ at one of the $B$ banks. $j$ indexes the worker, $b$ the bank.
 Household accounts are randomly assigned to banks.
 Workers apply for jobs at the $F$ different firms.
-If hired, they receive a fixed income $w$ per time step, and supply a fixed labor productivity $\alpha$.
+If hired, they receive a fixed income $w$ per time step, and supply a fixed labour productivity $\alpha$.
 Firm owners receive their income through dividends from their firm's profits.
-At every time step every household spends a fixed percentage $c$ of its current account on the goods market.
-They compare prices of goods from $z$ randomly chosen firms and buy the cheapest.
+At each time step every household spends a fixed percentage $c$ of its current deposit account on the consumption market.
+Households compare prices of consumption goods from $z$ randomly chosen firms and buy the cheapest.